FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

   image: required(string)
   restore_artifacts: optional(bool, default=false)
   parallel: optional(bool, default=false)
+  retries: optional(int, default=0)
 ```

 `restore_artifacts` see the `run` task for description.

 `parallel` run the task in parallel with other tasks.
 See [parallel tasks](#parallel-tasks).

+`retries` the number of times the task will be retried if it fails.

 Example using the [Halfpipe Private Registry](/docker-registry/) - username and password are not required.